Quantitative Easing Explained

 Quantitative easing also stimulates the economy in another way.
 The federal government auctions off large quantities of Treasurys to pay for expansionary fiscal policy.
 As the Fed buys Treasurys, it increases demand, keeping Treasury yields low.
 Since Treasurys are the basis for all long-term interest rates, it also keeps auto, furniture and other consumer debt rates affordable.
 The same is true for corporate bonds, making it cheaper for businesses to expand.
 Most important, it keeps long-term, fixed-interest mortgage rates low.
 That's important to support the housing market.

 The Fed halted purchases in June 2010 because the economy was growing again.
 Just two months later, the economy started to falter, so the Fed renewed the program.
 It bought $30 billion a month in longer-term Treasurys to keep its holdings at around $2 trillion.
-For more, see QE1.
+Although there were some shortcomings, QE1 was successful enough in helping prop up the fallen housing market with low interest rates.

 On November 3, 2010, the Fed announced it would increase quantitative easing, buying $600 billion of Treasury securities by the end of the second quarter of 2011.
-For more, see The Federal Reserve's Quantitative Easing 2.
+The Federal Reserve's quantitative easing 2 shifted its focus to inducing mild inflation, gradual enough to spur demand.

 - Said it would keep purchasing securities until jobs improved "substantially."

 In December 2012, the Fed announced it would buy a total of $85 billion in long-term Treasurys and MBS.
 It ended Operation Twist, instead just rolling over the short-term bills.
 It clarified its direction by promising to keep purchasing securities until one of two conditions were met.
 Either unemployment would fall below 6.5 percent or inflation would rise above 2.5 percent.
 Since QE4 is really just an extension of QE3, some people still refer to it as QE3.
 Others call it "QE Infinity" because it didn't have a definite end date.
-For more, see QE4.
+QE4 allowed for cheaper loans, lower housing rates, and a devalued dollar, all of which spurred demand and as a consequence, employment.

 The End of QE